altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 It appears that he didn’t need to do anything more.<br/>
 He just needed to leave the rest to Altina and the other officers.
 It wouldn’t be long before the Etruria Theocracy army surrenders.<br/>
 That was supposed to happen.<br/>
-Altina turned around and said in surprise:
+Altina turned around and said in surprise:<br/>
 "Regis, something is happening!"<br/>
 "… Ehh?"<br/>
 When he heard her say that, Regis turned and looked too.<br/>